its-saanvi/linux-mcsr/doc/minecraft/wayland/boat-eye.md

 - After setting your sensitivity with one of the methods above, watch [osh's video](https://youtu.be/HcrrfsHrR_c?t=324) from 5:24 for an example boat eye measurement.
   - On either of Gore's template configs, the default key for tall resizing & magnifying is **F4**.
-  - Note that you can skip pressing F3+C when exiting the boat - the boat icon on Ninjabrain Bot should be green by default.
+  - If you followed the waywall sensitivity method above, note that you can skip pressing F3+C when exiting the boat - the boat icon on Ninjabrain Bot should be green by default.
     - This is made possible by using the god sens in Minecraft and the specific waywall sensitivity values given by mcsr-calcsens.